History of football in India: 2000–2010: The rebirth of Indian football

 Although India failed to qualify for the 2004 Asian Cup, the senior team gained the silver medal in the inaugural Afro Asian Games, with victories over Rwanda and Zimbabwe (then 85 places ahead of India in the world rankings), losing the final 1–0 to Uzbekistan.
 As a result, Indian football has steadily earned greater recognition and respect, both within the country and abroad.
 In November 2003 then-India coach Stephen Constantine was named AFC Manager of the Month.

-India lost to Pakistan and Bangladesh in the 2003 SAFF Cup, and defeats in the 2006 World Cup qualifiers meant Stephen Constantine was sacked.
+India lost to Pakistan and Bangladesh in the 2003 SAFF Cup, and defeats in the 2006 World Cup Qualification meant Stephen Constantine was sacked.
 The LG Cup win in Vietnam under Stephen Constantine was one of the few bright spots in the early part of the 2000s.
 It was India's first victory in a football tournament outside the subcontinent since 1974.
 India defeated hosts Vietnam 3–2 in the final despite trailing 2–0 after 30 minutes.

 In 2005 Syed Nayeemuddin was appointed as India coach but he was immediately sacked the following year after heavy defeats in 2007 AFC Asian Cup qualifiers.
 Much traveled and experienced coach Bob Houghton was later appointed coach of the team in 2006.
 Under Houghton, India saw a huge revival in World Football.
 In August 2007, the Indian national team won the Nehru Cup for the first time in its history beating Syria 1–0.
 In August the following year, India defeated Tajikistan 4–1 to lift the 2008 AFC Challenge Cup and, in turn, qualified for the 2011 AFC Asian Cup in Qatar.
 In 2009 August, India again won the Nehru Cup beating Syria again but this time in penalties (6–5).

-Club-wise Indian Football took a turn for the better as the National Football League folded in 2006 and in 2007 the brand new I-League was started.
+Club-wise Indian football took a turn for the better as the National Football League folded in 2006, and in 2007 the brand new I-League was started.
 The first I-League season was won by Goa club Dempo.
-During the 2008 AFC Cup Dempo made history when they made it all the way to the semi-finals of the AFC Cup before losing out to Safa Beirut SC.
+During the 2008 AFC Cup Dempo made history when they made it all the way to the semi-finals of the AFC Cup, before losing out to Safa Beirut SC.